wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CCAI.md

 - Choose the **JSON** key type and click on **CREATE**.
 Make sure you have the key saved locally.

-- Click on **Service Accounts** ot the left and follow the same procedure to download the TTS JSON key as well.
+- Click on **Service Accounts** on the left and follow the same procedure to download the TTS JSON key as well.

 ### Part 2.
 Setup Dialogflow Agent & Google Connector